 - 4. Contact, and

-In this article, we will cover architecture portfolio websites in greater detail, however, most of the advice given is applicable to print and offline portfolios as well.
+In this next section, we will cover architecture websites in greater detail, however, most of the advice is applicable to print and offline portfolios as well.

 1. Homepage – make it interesting and impressive

 First impressions are crucial and your home page (or cover page) is your hook.
 With a great design and impressive visual content, you can convince your audience to see more of what you have to offer.

 Navigation is also a key element that you need to keep in mind from the beginning of designing your portfolio.
 It needs to be easy to get around your site.